yvesmartindestaillades/yvesmartindestaillades/README.md

 🧬 I'm super interested in biology and I love doing research, so I joined the Herschlag lab at Stanford!
 At the moment, I'm implementing a data processing pipeline called DREEM - check out the repo!

-⏭️ Next step, I want to get into a PhD program merging biology and robotics!
+⏭️ Next step, I want to work on a project merging biology and robotics!